-Study level and

-semester

-ECTS Credits 4 ECTS Credits

-Hours per week / 2

-total contact hours

-Total hours of study 120

-Type/Teaching Method Lecture

-Language of instruction English

-Frequency Every Semester

-Course Coordinator/Instructor Prof. Dr. Anja Braun

-Restrictions (if applicable) Admission capacity for this course is limited

-Prerequisites: -

-Course learning objectives: After successful completion of the module students have acquired the following competencies: Professional competencies:

-Apply theories to enable the shift from a linear model to a circular economy

-Adopt and innovate new technical solutions to develop the environmental sector.

-Methodologicial competencies:

-Transfer circular economy business concepts to real-life applications

-Assess the technical possibilities of industrial, service, community, and primary production processes and systems to minimise environmental impacts

-Social competencies:

-Co-operatively solve interdisciplinary challenges of circular economy value- added systems in small teams

-Personal competencies:

-Understand the necessity of a circular economy

-Critically reflect upon the circular economy concept
+ECTS Credits 4 ECTS Credits Hours per week / total contact hours 2 Total hours of study 120 Type/Teaching Method Lecture Language of instruction English Frequency Every Semester Course Coordinator/Instructor Prof. Dr. Anja Braun, Frank Bahnmüller Restrictions (if applicable) Admission capacity for this course is limited Prerequisites: - Course learning objectives: After successful completion of the module students have acquired the following competencies: Professional competencies: Apply theories to enable the shift from a linear model to a circular economy Adopt and innovate new technical solutions to develop the environmental sector.
+Methodologicial competencies: Transfer circular economy business concepts to real-life applications Assess the technical possibilities of industrial, service, community, and primary production processes and systems to minimise environmental impacts Social competencies: Co-operatively solve interdisciplinary challenges of circular economy value- added systems in small teams Personal competencies: Understand the necessity of a circular economy Critically reflect upon the circular economy concept Contents: Based on the competences learned in semesters 1 to 6, students will generate an understanding of the the paradigm: decoupling economic growth from resource consumption.
+This includes the contents:

-Contents: Based on the competences learned in semesters 1 to 6, students will generate an understanding of the the paradigm: decoupling economic growth from resource consumption.
-This includes the contents: Understand the guiding principles of the circular economy and relate it to neighboring concepts Investigate what it takes to create products that are easy to repair, refurbish, remanufacture, repurpose, recycle or recover Explain drivers and barriers for businesses to cooperate towards a circular economy Gauge the macro-systemic effects of the transition towards a circular economy Critically reflect upon the circular economy concept Assessment Lectures, group work, presentations back to overview
+Understand the guiding principles of the circ neighboring concepts Understand the guiding principles of the circular economy and relate it to neighboring concepts vestigate what it takes to create products that are easy to repair, furbish, remanufacture, repurpose, recycle or recover Explain drivers and barriers for businesses t economy Explain drivers and barriers for businesses to cooperate towards a circular economy Gauge the macro-systemic effects of the tra economy the macro-systemic effects of the transition towards a circular Critically reflect upon the circular economy of ally reflect upon the circular economy concept Assessment Lectures, group work, presentations back to overview